grafana/grafana/docs/sources/administration/api-keys/index.md

 ### Migrate API keys to Grafana service accounts for API calls

-This section shows you how to migrate API keys to Grafana service accounts specifically for the Grafana API.
+This section shows you how to migrate API keys to Grafana service accounts for Grafana API workflows.
 For references see: [Grafana Service Accounts for the Grafana API]({{< relref "../../developers/http_api/serviceaccount/#create-service-account" >}}).

 #### Before you begin